anion gap low

 • Inflammatory conditions and critical illnesses

-In studies of critically ill patients, hypoalbuminemia is the most common cause of a low anion gap, as described in the anion gap physiology review [12].
+In studies of critically ill patients, hypoalbuminemia is the most common cause of a low anion gap, as described in the acute care review [12].

 Extra positively charged proteins (paraproteins)

-If the anion gap is repeatedly low, especially when albumin is low, as discussed in the Kraut & Nagami CJASN review [9], the following further tests are often performed:
+If the anion gap is repeatedly low, especially when albumin is normal, as discussed in the CJASN review [9], the following further tests are often performed:

 • Serum protein electrophoresis